Border Force strikes: How could they affect Christmas travel plans?

 How will airports be impacted?

-A spokesperson for the UK’s busiest airport said: “Our priority is to ensure passengers get through the border safely and as quickly as possible.

-“We are working closely with airlines and Border Force on mitigation plans for potential strike action by Border Force officers and these plans will now be implemented for the notified days.
+“We will be working with our airlines to provide passengers with as much advance notice of cancelled services as possible, so that people have the chance to rebook their travel around the strike days.

+“Arriving passengers should also be prepared for much longer immigration queues on strike days, owing to reduced Border Force staffing levels.”

-“The Home Office advises that immigration and customs checks may take longer during peak times on strike days, and Heathrow will support Border Force to minimise these impacts with the aim of processing passengers through the border as efficiently as possible.
+A spokesperson for Heathrow says: “The Home Office advises that immigration and customs checks may take longer during peak times on strike days, and Heathrow will support Border Force to minimise these impacts with the aim of processing passengers through the border as efficiently as possible.”

-“Passengers are advised to check their flight status with their airline before travelling.
-We encourage all parties to resolve this dispute quickly.”
+But a spokesperson for Gatwick says: “We expect that flights will operate as normal.
+Additional airport staff will also be made available to help with passenger welfare on strike days.”

+If I have a flight booked, can I cancel out of caution?

 Is this going to affect UK plc?

-It could put off late bookers who were considering a Christmas city break, ski trip or winter sun holiday.

-Besides providing yet another hurdle for British travellers heading away for Christmas, the strikes could also deter inbound tourism.
+Besides providing yet another hurdle for British travellers heading away for the festive season, the strikes will also reduce inbound tourism still further – from abroad, the UK is looking increasingly like a basket case.

 Assuming I can get across the border on time, when are the train strikes happening?